BattletechModders/RogueTech/RogueTanks/Readme.txt

 Changelog:

-0.0.0
+7.1.9

-Enabled blacklisted VBIEDs now that they have a dead trigger
+Enabled blacklisted VBIEDs now that they have a self kill trigger, Added a new Pirate Marsden II

 7.1.7 - 5/3/2019